-The U.S. landfall of major hurricanes Dennis, Katrina, Rita and Wilma in 2005 and the four Southeast landfalling hurricanes of 2004 - Charley, Frances, Ivan and Jeanne, raised questions about the possible role that global warming played in those two unusually destructive seasons.
-In addition, three category 2 hurricanes (Dolly, Gustav and Ike) pummeled the Gulf Coast in 2008 causing considerable devastation.
+The U.S. landfall of major hurricanes Dennis, Katrina, Rita and Wilma in 2005 and the four Southeast landfalling hurricanes of 2004 - Charley, Frances, Ivan and Jeanne, raised questions about the possible role that global warming played in those two unusually destructive seasons for the U.S. In addition, three hurricanes (Dolly, Gustav and Ike) pummeled the Gulf Coast in 2008 causing considerable devastation.
 Some researchers have tried to link the rising CO2 levels with SST increases during the late 20th century and say that this has brought on higher levels of hurricane intensity.

-These speculations that hurricane intensity has increased due to CO2 increases have been given much media attention; however, we believe that they are not valid, given current observational data.
+These speculations that hurricane intensity has increased due to CO_2 increases have been given much media attention; however, we believe that they are not valid, given current observational data.
+Gray (2011) goes into extensive detail describing why the relationship between increased CO_2 and increased hurricane activity may not be valid.

-There has, however, been a large increase in Atlantic basin major hurricane activity since 1995 in comparison with the prior 16-year period of 1979-1994 (Figure 16) as well as the prior quarter-century period of 1970-1994.
+There has, however, been a large increase in Atlantic basin major hurricane activity in the last seventeen years (since 1995) in comparison with the prior 17-year period of 1978-1994 (Figure 16) as well as the prior quarter-century period of 1970-1994.
 It has been tempting for many who do not have a strong background of hurricane information to jump on this recent increase in major hurricane activity as strong evidence of a human influence on hurricanes.
-It should be noted, however, that the last 16-year active major hurricane period of 1995-2010 has not been more active than the earlier 16-year period of 1949-1964 when the Atlantic Ocean circulation conditions were similar to what has been observed during the last 16 years.
-These earlier active conditions occurred even though atmospheric CO2 amounts were lower during the earlier period.
+It should be noted, however, that the last 17-year active major hurricane period of 1995-2011 has not been more active than the earlier 17-year period of 1948-1964 when the Atlantic Ocean circulation conditions were similar to what has been observed during the last 17 years.
+These earlier active conditions occurred even though atmospheric CO_2 amounts were lower during the earlier period.

-Figure 16: The tracks of major (Category 3-4-5) hurricanes during the 16-year period of 1995-2010 when the Atlantic thermohaline circulation (THC) was strong versus the prior 16-year period of 1979-1994 when the THC was weak.
+Figure 16: The tracks of major (Category 3-4-5) hurricanes during the 17-year period of 1995-2011 when the THC was strong versus the prior 17-year period of 1978-1994 when the THC was weak.
 Note that there were approximately 2.5 times as many major hurricanes when the THC was strong as when it was weak.

-Table 10 shows how large Atlantic basin hurricane variations are between strong and weak THC periods.
+Table 11 shows how large Atlantic basin hurricane variations can be between strong and weak THC periods.
 Note especially how large the ratio is for major hurricane days (3.7) during strong vs. weak THC periods.
 Normalized U.S. hurricane damage studies by Pielke and Landsea (1998) and Pielke et al. (2008) show that landfalling major hurricanes account on average for about 80-85 percent of all hurricane-related destruction.
 This occurs even though these major hurricanes make up only 20-25 percent of named storms.
+This would give a general potential destructive difference of 3.7 4.25 or about 15 to 1.

 Although global surface temperatures increased during the late 20th century, there is no reliable data to indicate increased hurricane frequency or intensity in any of the globe's other tropical cyclone basins since 1972.
 Global Accumulated Cyclone Energy (ACE), defined as the sum of the square of a named storm's maximum wind speed (in 104 knots2) for each 6-hour period of its existence, shows significant year-to-year and decadal variability over the past forty years but no increasing trend (Figure 17).
-Similarly,

-Klotzbach (2006) found no significant change in global TC activity during the period from 1986-2005.
+Similarly, Klotzbach (2006) found no significant change in global TC activity during the period from 1986-2005.

-Table 10: Comparison of Atlantic annual basin hurricane activity in two 16-year periods when the Atlantic Ocean THC (or AMO) was strong versus an intermediate period (1970-1994) when the THC was weak.
+Table 11: Comparison of Atlantic annual basin hurricane activity in two 17-year periods when the Atlantic Ocean THC (or AMO) was strong versus an intermediate period (1970-1994) when the THC was weak.